 Hang out at the beach

-Monterosso al Mare has many attractions, but its main beach, Spiaggia Fegina, which is located right in front of the train station is the biggest draw for visitors because of its clear waters and the fact that it’s the largest and only true sandy beach in the Cinque Terre region.
+Monterosso al Mare has many attractions, but its main beach, Spiaggia Fegina, which is located right in front of the train station, is the biggest draw for visitors because of its clear waters and the fact that it’s the largest and only true sandy beach in the Cinque Terre region.

-Fegina Beach tends to get super-crowded in the summer months, and there is only a small area that is public and free and where you can lay your towel or place your umbrella at no additional cost – so unless you intend to rent one of the colorful umbrellas and sunbeds from one of the lidos, make sure to get there super early or at lunch time, when some people may be leaving for lunch.
+Fegina Beach tends to get super-crowded in the summer months, and there is only a small area that is public and free and where you can lay your towel or place your umbrella at no additional cost.

 The most iconic lido is by all means Bagni Eden Bar – it’s the one with the green and orange umbrellas.
 If you want to spend the day there, you will have to book well in advance by calling the number +39 0187 818 256.
-Be prepared to pay as it’s not exactly cheap!
+Be prepared to pay as it’s not exactly cheap – prices go up to €45 for an umbrella and two sun beds in the front row!

-If Fegina Beach is packed, you could try your luck finding a place in another beach in Monterosso.
-The best alternative is Spiaggia Il Gigante.
-It takes its name from the statue of Neptune on the hill.
+SPIAGGIA IL GIGANTE – The best alternative to Fegina beach, it takes its name from the statue of Neptune on the hill.
 To get there, you’ll have to turn right once you get out of the train station.
+There is a lido where you can rent an umbrella and sun beds for the day.

 Hike to Vernazza and beyond

-Hiking from Monterosso to the nearby village of Vernazza is another popular activity in the village and it’s the best way to explore the area and enjoy the spectacular coastal views.
-This section of the Blue Trail is around 2.2 miles (3.5 km) and takes about two hours.
+This section of the Blue Trail (Sentiero Azzurro) is around 2.2 miles (3.5 km) and takes about two hours.
 However, you should put extra time aside if you plan to stop along the way and enjoy the views and take pictures.

 The trail starts right below Hotel Porto Roca.
 Once in Vernazza you have the option to continue hiking all the way to Corniglia and from there you can follow alternative trails to Manarola and Riomaggiore (that section of the Blue Trail is closed for maintenance).